julenmm/23f-project-boilerplate/README.md

 This app was created to explore how a relational database could be integrated into an application.
 We’ve created six web pages that represent the core functionality of the product.

 This app was created to explore how a relational database could be integrated into an application.
-We’ve created six web pages that represent the core functionality of the product.
+We’ve created web pages that represent the core functionality of the product as shown below.

 ## Screenshots